jsdclxvi/Reforestation/README.md

-## I wish I could clean mirrors for a living.
-It's just something I can see myself doing.
+## I bought shoes from a drug dealer once.
+I don't know what he laced them with, but I was tripping all day.